dbgroup-nagoya-u/202304-bachelor-thesis-sugie/src/README.md

 # Source Files for the Paper

+- `thesis.cls`: a class file of Thesis format.
 - `main.tex`: a root TeX file.
 - `*.tex`: source TeX files loaded by the root.
 - `my_packages.sty`: a list of packages used in the writing.